 Greg oversees business development and client relations for Go.
 His energy engineering experience enables him to more effectively work with our current and prospective clients to develop technically and economically feasible solutions to their needs.

 Greg manages our Strategic Energy Management projects, helping our clients navigate both the technical and non-technical ways of interacting with the complex world of energy and energy efficiency.
-As a project team member, Greg most regularly participates on commissioning, energy simulation, energy auditing, and portfolio-scale utility data analysis projects.
-He received his BS (2005) and MS (2007) in Mechanical Engineering from the University of Dayton.
+As a project team member, Greg most regularly assists our clients in understanding the technical and economic feasibility of distributed energy resources such as renewable energy and energy storage.
+He also has significant experience with commissioning, energy simulation, energy auditing, and portfolio-scale utility data analysis projects.
+He received his Bachelor of Mechanical Engineering and Master of Science in Mechanical Engineering from the University of Dayton.